Understanding Liability When a Queens Trucking Accident Caused by a Sick Truck Driver Causes Serious Personal Injuries

 When a violation of a regulation results in serious personal injuries to an innocent person, that violation may be used to establish “evidence of negligence.”
 This is done through the use of an important legal doctrine known as the doctrine of negligence per se.
 This doctrine provides that the violation of a statute or rule which is meant to protect a person from harm is violated and causes that person such harm, the violator may be found negligent.

 If the violation is a statute, which is a law made by formal bill marking processes with the Legislature, the violation causing injuries automatically constitutes negligence.

 If the violation is a regulation, which is a rule promulgated by an agency such as the FMCSA, the violation is evidence of negligence—not an automatic finding.

 Injured by a Sick Truck Driver?
 We Can Help

 Even though a truck driver may appear sick at the scene of an accident, this is not always easy to prove.
 Sometimes the truck driver will not tell responding officers about his or her illness.
 Other times the officers may not notice, especially if you were seriously injured.
 When it comes time to bring a claim, a truck driver may deny being sick and may obviously not be sick anymore.
 This makes proving negligence more difficult.

-That is, unless you do not have the experienced Queens trucking accident lawyers at Cohen & Cohen Law Group, P.C.
+That is, unless you do not have the experienced Queens trucking accident lawyers at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C.
 We understand how to prove liability and obtain damages for your personal injuries when a sick truck driver causes your New York trucking accident.
 Learn what rights you have under New York law during a FREE consultation with our legal team.
 Call us today by dialing 800-247-8164 for a free case evaluation or use our convenient and easy-to-use contact us box available here to get started.